Made in India (album)

-Made in India is an Indi-pop album by Alisha Chinai, with production by Biddu, released in 1995.
+Made in India is a 1995 Indi-pop album by Alisha Chinai, with production by Biddu.
 It was the first album by an Indian pop (Indipop) artist to be sold on a scale comparable to Hindi film music albums, with over five million copies sold in India.
 The album established Indipop as a discrete genre and its singer Chinai became the genre's main proponent.

 Development

 Biddu originally wrote the song "Made in India" for the famous Pakistani popstar Nazia Hassan, who Biddu had previously worked with.
 However, Hassan refused to come out of retirement for the song, as she thought the lyrics may offend her fans in Pakistan.
 After Hassan rejected the offer, Biddu then wrote the song for Alisha Chinai.

 Reception

 Made in India went on to become one of the highest selling pop albums of its time and Chinai became a household name.
 The record sold over 5 million copies in India, and the album's title song was not only a hit in India but across the international market as well, topping charts across Asia.
 Chinai thereafter became the central figure of the emergence of Indipop.
 Made in India was the first ever Indian pop album to achieve commercial success on a par with Indian film music albums and it also marked a spectacular beginning to the era of Indian music videos.
 It also became the first non-film album to break unit sales records in India.